jalcine/website/src/_posts/2015-09-26-im-still-tweeting.markdown

 of a means to provide inline commenting[^4] (sans the lack of love for Firefox on Linux :sob:):

-{% video /images/snapshot396.png /videos/carnival_preview.webm 800 600 preload:metadata %}
+{% video "{{ 'snapshot396.png' | image_path }}" /videos/carnival_preview.webm 800 600 preload:metadata %}{: .present}

-One of the values that inline commenting provides is the ability to reply in a condensed, tweet-sized response.
+One of the values that inline commenting provides is the ability to reply in a condensed, tweet sized response.
 Of course, if it has to be longer, there's the whole "write a post as an reply" stance, which is something Medium leverages.
 Medium obviously has the advantage of this working well since every 'blog' is contained to its platform; any extra functionality can be added to these blogs